Greg Hansen: Arizona Wildcats can exhale after nearly joining ranks of Pac-12 pariahs

 As soon as Sean Miller was hired in 2009, he became the face of the league.
 He still is.
 He is likely to return to prominence atop a not-so-blessed conference by this time next year.

-For probably the first time in forever, as Arizona fans scattered into the night Saturday, the topic de jour was Sun Devils basketball.
+For probably the first time in forever, as Arizona fans scattered into the night Saturday, the topic du jour was Sun Devils basketball.
 That’s how far the league has slipped.

 ASU played No. 1 Kansas in Tempe and it was easy for a Wildcat fan to say “we used to do that all the time.”